Shefali Razdan Duggal: United States ambassador to the Netherlands

 On March 11, 2022, President Joe Biden nominated Razdan Duggal to be the United States ambassador to the Netherlands.
-Hearings on her nomination were held before the Senate Foreign Relations Committee on July 28, 2022.
-Her nomination was approved by the Senate on September 14, 2022.
-She presented her credentials to King Willem-Alexander on October 19, 2022.
+The Senate Foreign Relations Committee held hearings on her nomination on July 28, 2022.
+The committee favorably reported her nomination to the Senate floor on August 3, 2022, and it was approved by the full Senate on September 14, 2022.

+She was sworn in as the U.S. Ambassador to the Kingdom of the Netherlands on September 20, 2022, and presented her credentials to His Majesty King Willem-Alexander on October 19, 2022.